saylesss88/nix-book/src/nix/README.md

 I have personally had nothing but problems with `userborn` and find the docs extremely lacking, you need to read the source code to figure anything out which is ridiculous.
-Needless to say, I don't personally use this.
+I don't personally use this but if you figure it out, more power to ya.

 To enable `userborn`, just add the following to your `configuration.nix` or
 equivalent: